Password

 Many people think of NOTHING when assigning passwords.
 But this process is extremely important.

 A lot of computer crime could be avoided if more end users would overcome their "inner bastard" and assign reasonable passwords.
 But to the same extent the shop operators, security officers and others responsible for password acceptance or password suggestions are to blame: I have never seen a web shop with plausibility checks of the password.
 In addition, general passwords should also be chosen securely for webshops to avoid unauthorized spying of customer passwords.
 I am sure that many will say "Who would want to harm me of all people", or "Who would want to read my e-mails of all people".
 But that is not the point.
 The attacker does not (usually) care whose account password he gets.
 He is also not necessarily interested in your e-mails.
-He is only interested in how he gets into he system.
-Because
+He is only interested in how he gets into the system.
+Because once he is in the system, he can do a lot of damage.

 Structure of a (relatively) secure password